yorkie-team/yorkie/design/document-editing.md

 - 2-1. `Client` checks `LocalChanges` of `Document` at specific intervals.
 - 2-2.
 If there are changes in `LocalChanges`, `Client` sends them to the `Server`.

-If LocalChanges has changes that need to be synchronized with other peers, it collects them and sends them to the server.
-These logics work asynchronously.
+If `LocalChanges` has changes that need to be synchronized with other peers, it collects them and sends them to the server.
+These logics work **asynchronously**.

 #### 3. Propagating Changes to Peers